hyperledger/besu-docs/docs/HowTo/Deploy/Ethstats.md

 Use the [`ethstats` command line options](../../Reference/CLI/CLI-Syntax.md#ethstats) to connect a node directly to a [dashboard](https://github.com/goerli/ethstats-client#available-dashboards), bypassing the need for a client.

-Start a node using `--ethstats` command to specify the Ethstats server url.
+Start a node using `--ethstats` command to specify the Ethstats server URL.
 You can specify a contact email to send to the server using `--ethstats-contact`.

 !!! example

     === "Syntax"